Logo

 7. MetaMask – Best Web3 and Ethereum Wallet

-Security: seed phrase, private key control
+Security: seed phrase and private key control

 Platforms: mobile app + browser extension